denali-design/denali-css/README.md

 ## Background

-Denali V3 is a theme on top of Dasiy UI.
-By leveraging Daisy Ui we provide all of the exsisiting components and all of the utilites of TailwindCSS giving developers tons of flexibility.
-Are primary objective is to proivide consistency between design and development for fast work flow and easier maintaince.
+Introducing Denali V3, a dynamic theme built upon the robust foundation of Daisy UI.
+By harnessing the power of Daisy UI, developers can effortlessly access the extensive range of components and utilities provided by TailwindCSS, resulting in unparalleled flexibility.
+Our primary objective is to foster seamless consistency between design and development, enabling a swift workflow and simplified maintenance.

 You can view Daisy Ui Components: https://daisyui.com/components/ and all TailwindCSS Utilties: